 But also ask yourself where the company’s real value is.
 Is it in the management team?
 The sales force?
 The product?
 And how crucial is the owner to the company’s operation?

 "A well-structured transaction meets all or most of an owner's goals—the business objective, of course.
 But you may also have goals for the business' future in the community, as well as your personal and family goals."

 This is also the time to address family members’ interests.
 There should be written agreements with those who work in the business, and advance planning to transfer assets to those who don’t.

-A corporate attorney will also be vital, and if there will be mergers, acquisitions, or divestitures, you may want to call in an investment banker.
-Other legal specialists—a tax attorney and a trust and estate attorney, among others—are likely to be needed, especially if shares of the company will be distributed to family members before a transaction.
+- A tax attorney and a trust and estate attorney may be needed if shares of the company will be distributed to family members before a transaction.

 You’ll also need a valuation consultant who can provide a very detailed analysis, comparing the business to local, regional, and national competitors.
 Keep in mind that the objective may not always be to get the highest possible sticker price.

 If there’s a sufficiently long lead time, a lower initial valuation can maximize how much of the business can be passed along to family members without gift taxes.